connorzhao97/University-Course-Management-System/readme.txt

-allocationBg.jpg Photo by Harry cao on Unsplash. masterBg.jpg Photo by Drew Beamer on Unsplash. detailBg.jpg Photo by Cole Keister on Unsplash.
-502.jpg Photo by Ilya Pavlov on Unsplash.
+allocationBg.jpg Photo by Harry cao on Unsplash. masterBg.jpg Photo by Drew Beamer on Unsplash. detailBg.jpg Photo by Cole Keister on Unsplash. home.jpg Photo by Marvin Meyer on Unsplash.
-503.jpg Photo by Marvin Meyer on Unsplash.
-710.jpg Photo by Axel Ahoi on Unsplash.
-707.jpg Photo by Helloquence on Unsplash.

 Because we don't use a database in assignment 1, I put all page links in the navbar.
 Because we cannot log in, every role can access all the pages and show all functions in the pages.